 After spending more than an hour there, we retraced our steps back to Ghangaria, the trek down is relatively easier and quick.
 Made it back to Hotel Devlok and enjoyed some Jalebi (Indian sweet) from a local shop to keep us running.
 The evening again was cold and we had a great time sitting in the balcony of Hotel Devlok.
 About midnight, we went off to sleep.

 Next morning was an early start.
-Other than me, the other guys chose to take a pony to Hemkund Saheb and I chose to trek.
-The trek to Hemkund Saheb is better than Valley of flowers but it sure is difficult than Valley of flowers trek.
+Everyone other than me chose to take a pony to Hemkund Saheb while I chose to trek.
+The Hemkund Saheb to Hemkund Saheb is better than Valley of flowers but it sure is difficult than Valley of Flowers trek.
 It is much steeper right from the beginning.
-It is said to be about 6 kms from the starting post but it surely is about 7+ kms for someone starting from main Ghangaria area.
+It is said to be about 6 kms from the starting post but it surely is about 7 kms for someone starting from main Ghangaria area.
 The trek is moderate+ and it is suggested that one works a little bit on fitness before attempting.
 There is also an option of taking stairs for last 1 km.
 That brings one to right at the top and at the doors of Hemkund Saheb gurudwara.
 To view the sarover (lake) is mesmerizing.
 On a clear day it is absolutely blue/green and it is one of the best view of your life.
 Surrounded by 7 different peaks, it is simply incredible.
 We offered our prayers, had Kichdi (meal made of rice and lentils) and a cup of tea.
 After spending an hour at the top, we started to ascend.
 It is a quick trek back and takes about 2 hours to get down.
 With those scenic views in my heart, I reached Ghangaria.
 We celebrated that evening at the Hotel and had a gala time for what we achieved and what we saw.
 With music, drinks and food, we also called upon new friends of ours who were staying at the hotel and had a grand time.

 Next day our trek back to Govind Ghat from Ghangaria was relatively quick.
 We took about 4 hours to get down and checked into Hotel Bhagat.